BestTimesToVisit.com Logo

 TGV High-Speed Train

-The TGV is your gateway to Avignon from major French cities like Paris, Lyon, or Marseille.
-It's incredibly fast and comfortable, making it the most efficient way to arrive if you're coming from afar.
-The main station, Avignon TGV, is located just outside the city center.
+The TGV is your gateway to Avignon from major French cities like Paris, Lyon, and Marseille.
+It's the fastest and most comfortable way to arrive, whisking you directly into Avignon's modern Gare TGV, located just outside the historic city center.

 Cost:Free!

 Tip:Wear comfortable shoes!
-The cobblestone streets can be uneven and challenging in heels.
-Get a good map or use your phone's GPS, but also allow yourself to get a little lost – that's where the real charm of Avignon lies.
-Avoid trying to drive within the old city walls; parking is scarce and expensive.
+The cobblestones can be uneven and tiring.
+Get a good map or use your phone's GPS, but also allow yourself to get lost a little – that's where the real magic of Avignon lies.
+Be mindful of local residents and don't block narrow passageways.

 Taxis and Ride-Sharing

-Taxis are readily available, especially near the train station and major tourist spots.
-Ride-sharing services like Uber also operate in Avignon, offering a convenient option for door-to-door service.
+Taxis are readily available, especially at the train station and major tourist hubs.
+Ride-sharing services like Uber also operate in Avignon, offering a convenient door-to-door option.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.